1. Examples

 Dear Mr. Wilkers,

-The role at Watson Bryant would be the perfect continuation of an electrical engineering career that has seen three of my projects win industry awards and one engineering solution winning “Energy Innovation of the Year.”
+The Electrical Engineer position at Watson Bryant would be the perfect continuation of a career that has seen three of my projects win industry awards and another, “Energy Innovation of the Year.”

-With a graduate degree in Electrical Engineering from Penn State and seven years’ experience with Hitchson & Awcastle and Brantwell, two leaders in the petrochemical engineering industry, my grasp of operational and technical complexities has heightened with over fifty mid-sized projects under my belt.
+With a graduate degree in electrical engineering from Penn State, and seven years’ experience with Hitchson & Awcastle and Brantwell — two leaders in the petrochemical engineering industry — my grasp of operational and technical complexities is extensive.

-With a specialist knowledge of advanced engineering applications, energy storage systems and prototype testing, I have contributed to projects that have increased manufacturability, reduced cost and increased safety.
-My Hillmore system redesign led to a 12% decrease in fault detection, reduced equipment downtime by 22% and cut repair / replacement costs by $270k over one year.
+Specialized knowledge of advanced engineering applications, energy storage systems, and prototype testing, I’ve contributed to projects that increased manufacturability, reduced cost and enhanced safety.
+My Hillmore system redesign led to a 12% decrease in fault detection, a 22% equipment downtime reduction, and repair / replacement cost savings of $270k over one year.
 The best designs anticipate and prevent future operational problems.

-My team and I have managed mid-sized petrochemical projects, with particular emphasis on improving the reliability and maintenance of drilling technology and increasing the efficiency of remote generators and energy storage systems.
+My team and I have managed 50+ mid-sized petrochemical projects, with particular emphasis on improved reliability and maintenance of drilling technology, and increased efficiency of remote generators and energy storage systems.

-I am a constant attendee at industry conferences and fondly remember when we last met at PetroExpo last year – that planted the seed for this application.
-I would welcome the chance to meet again at interview and discuss how my approach might make a difference.
+I am a regular attendee at industry conferences, including PetroExpo, where we last met in 2022.
+In fact, our conversation there planted the seed for this job application.
+I would welcome the chance to meet again during an interview and discuss how my approach might make a difference at Watson Bryant.

 Sincerely,